What is Safe Simple Trading?

 How does it work?

-Nat posts 12 Inflection points each day: two buy levels and two sell levels for each of three contracts; the e-mini (symbol ES) gold (GC) and crude oil (CL).
+Nat posts 12 Inflection points each day: two buy levels and two sell levels for each of three contracts; the e-mini (symbol ES) gold (symbol GC) and crude oil (symbol CL).
 Safe Simple Trading uses just the first buy and sell level, and while we recommend trading all three contracts, lots of members trade only one or two.

 Overnight, or any time before the market opens, our traders place two “limit” orders for each contract:

-- Sell one contract at Nat’s sell level; buy one contract at Nat’s buy level.
+- Sell one contract at Nat’s first sell level; buy one contract at Nat’s first buy level.

 - All orders are “order-cancels-order” so the first order that is filled for the contract cancels the other.